 When trying to stop drinking, regardless of our degree of dependence on alcohol, many of us experience cravings at a ‘witching hour’, often between 4 and 8 pm.
 I used to think this was just because it was a habit to have a drink after a long day.
 We ‘deserved’ a drink and so had one, starting at the witching hour.
 When we stop drinking or cut down, it’s at the witching hour that the cravings are strongest.
 I think this is partly because of the habit, but having done a bit of research, I think there are also biochemical reasons for the witching hour.

-In a nutshell, the witching hour is most likely a sign of low blood glucose (hypoglycaemia) rather than some psychological weakness or failing.
-So, fix the hypoglycemia and the cravings will go away.
-They do anyway after some time alcohol free, which could be because the hypoglycemia’s been fixed or because the liver has returned to normal, or both.
+In a nutshell, the witching hour cravings for alcohol are most likely a sign of low blood glucose (hypoglycaemia) rather than some psychological weakness or failing.
+So, fix the hypoglycemia and the worst of the cravings will go away.
+They do anyway after some time alcohol-free, which could be because the hypoglycemia’s been fixed or because the liver has returned to normal, or both.

 It is also quite possible that the hypoglycemia comes first and that people with hypoglycemia are more likely to become dependent on alcohol than other people.
 The fact is that as many as 95% of alcoholics and binge drinkers are hypoglycemic.
 It may also be that the reason it’s so hard to stay stopped or moderate is because the hypoglycemia is still there.